094459/newsletter-oss-projects/README.md

 **amplify-hosting-astro**

 [amplify-hosting-astro](https://aws-oss.beachgeek.co.uk/3r7) is a repo from AWS Amplify's Matt Auerbach that provides a walk through on how to build a simple blog using Astro's starter blog template, and deploy it using AWS Amplify Hosting. (#193)

+**awsid**

+[awsid](https://aws-oss.beachgeek.co.uk/41p) is the latest novel project from Aidan Steele, author of many curiosities in the past, and this time (using his own words) he has created a tool that is "an incredibly niche tool, that might be of interest to half a dozen people.
+It turns AWS unique IDs into ARNs.
+I used generative AI to generate the UI."
+Check it out and see if you are part of that niche! (also make sure you check out the README about what he can potentially see) (#202)

 **aws-iatk**